CloudNationHQ/aws-cn-tf-modules/README.md

 # Adding modules

+See `modules/_example` for an example that you can use as a start

 Please open a Pull Request for any new versions, make sure to adhere to the versioning strategy and to update the README.md with the changes made.
-Pull requests are automatically verified using `terraform fmt` and `terraform validate`.
+Pull requests are automatically verified using `terraform fmt`.
 To ensure these tests succeed, perform these against your changes first.